sqlxpert/z-container-api-kafka-aws-terraform/README.md

       container image.
 Relax, and let it happen.
 If you are impatient, or if there is a problem, you can navigate to the `hello_api` service, open the orange "Update service" pop-up menu, and select "Force new deployment".

-    - You can reduce the `hello_api_aws_ecs_service_desired_count_tasks`
-      variable in Terraform, to a minimum of 0&nbsp;tasks (to eliminate ECS Fargate compute costs while you are experimenting).
-To demonstrate redundancy in 3&nbsp;availability zones, increase the value to 3&nbsp;tasks or more.

     </details>